0xaguspunk/Meet-The-Turtle/README.md

 In order to format the responses of the requested songs, `track` gets injected the `formatTrack` service which adapts the response to the format defined by the app.

 ### FormatTrack ###
-`formatTrack defines` a `Track` object which is used by all the controllers and services from the app when reating the app's tracks.
+`formatTrack` defines a `Track` object which is used by all the controllers and services from the app when treating with the app's tracks.
 Each time we create a new API service we generate a function inside `formatTrack` which translates the response of that API to the one defined.

   ```
   // Track object constructor for the App